 There are many great reasons to choose Camp Echo!
 Click on any of the reasons below to learn more about what makes Camp Echo great:

 Camp Echo is also a coed camp, which allows parents to send children of both genders to any session.
-Boys and girls are together for morning activities, free time, and often, evening program.
-However, boys and girls cabins are on opposite sides of the camp peninsula, and groups have single-gender meals, cabin group time, rest hour, and overnights.
-We believe that Camp Echo provides for an appropriate mix of single-sex and mixed-gender activities in a well-supervised setting.
+Boy-Identifying and girl-Identifying are together for morning activities, free time, and often, evening program.
+However, boys-Identifying and girl-Identifying cabins are on opposite sides of the camp peninsula, and groups have single-gender meals, cabin group time, rest hour, and overnights.
+We believe that Camp Echo provides an appropriate mix of single-sex and mixed-gender activities in a well-supervised setting.

 We have land sports — but we’re not a Sports Camp.
 We have aquatic activities — but we’re not an Aquatics Camp.
 We have arts activities — but we’re not an Arts Camp.
 We have horseback riding — but we’re not an Equestrian Camp.
 Camp Echo’s generalized program allows for a well-rounded summer experience

 85% of our campers return the next summer as campers or staff members, compared to a national average of about 50%.
 80% of our staff members have a previous affiliation with Camp Echo as a staff member, camper, or CIT.
 Last year, 172 individuals donated 4,955 hours of volunteer service to Camp Echo at meetings, work weekends, and during camp.
 A number of campers have a parent, aunt, uncle, or grandparent that attended Camp Echo